ppreshant/flow_cytometry/notes-flowcytometry.md

 - [x] Read a paper that does bacterial flow cytometry to see what kind of analysis they do : _Read a bunch of Tabor papers : Castillo hair etc._

-# Workflow  +Which tool to use?
+# Which tool to use?
  1. [x] Loading files
- 2. [ ] Attaching names from google sheet
+ 2. [ ] Attaching names from google sheet :: R done, python can [try](https://www.analyticsvidhya.com/blog/2020/07/read-and-update-google-spreadsheets-with-python/)
- 3. [ ] Processing :: _FlowCal ahead, Flop**R** working but too slow.
-Need to automate FlowCal, and use beads named for FlopR_
+ 3. [ ] Processing :: _FlowCal ahead, ~~Flop**R** working but too slow~~.
+Need to automate FlowCal, ~~and use beads named for FlopR_~~
- 4. [ ] Gating :: _Not really needed other than FSC-SSC gating.
-R workflow is more familiar right now_
+ 4. [ ] Gating :: _Useful for determining % of population that is red etc. R/flopR workflow is more familiar right now_
  5. [ ] Plotting distribution :  Who has the better violins automated?
+FlowCal : violins without sample name; flopr
- 6. [ ] Retrieving data :: FlowCal is easier/have Lauren's template, need to figure out in R
+ 6. Retrieving data :: FlowCal is easier/have Lauren's template, need to figure out in R

  Let's focus on processing with FlowCal since it is faster - 14/5/22 ~~FlopR, since R is good for the other steps - 30/4/22

+# Ideal workflow
+Script in rmd
+1. R script loads google sheet names
+2. python script for calibration w flow cal
+	- Pass variable of which well(s) are beads; Save processed, calibrated data to .fcs again
+3. Re-read processed fcs, attach names and condense replicates
+4. plot using ggcyto + geom_violin/ggridges

 # Python/Flowcal
 Advantage of flowcal
 - Nice looking plots